 When you can apply

-Apply by 28 February for April (or later) events/activities.
+Apply by 15 February for events/activities in April (or later) events.
 If successful, you would receive your requested funding in early April.

 How the process works

 - Applicant submits a grant application, with a supporting budget of up to $500 and detailed information about the planned event.

 - The HPRS advisory committee meets to decide on successful applications and informs Auckland Foundation.

 - Auckland Foundation’s Board meets to approve and do its own signoffs.

 - Auckland Foundation contacts applicants for bank account information/other paperwork and processes grant payment.